pritudev/blog.pritudev.me/content/blog/sticky-element-in-css.md

 ---
-title: 'Create a Sticky Element using only CSS.'
+title: "Create a Sticky Element using only CSS."
 date: 2021-08-28
-published: true
 ---

 <!-- # How TO - Sticky Element -->